SUSE/caasp-services/docs/chartmuseum.md

 ### Is there some way of ensuring that there is not MITM and downloaded charts are secure? (eg. SSL / signatures, etc.)

 Not really.
-ChartMuseum supports chart [provinance files](https://github.com/kubernetes/helm/blob/master/docs/provenance.md) which provide the ability to authenicate a chart assuming that the end user trusts the author but without a secure connection (SSL is not supported) a MITM attack could theoretically manipulate the provenance file itself, rendering it insecure.
+ChartMuseum supports chart [provenance files](https://github.com/kubernetes/helm/blob/master/docs/provenance.md) which provide the ability to authenicate a chart assuming that the end user trusts the author but without a secure connection (SSL is not supported) a MITM attack could theoretically manipulate the provenance file itself, rendering it insecure.